-By the time Cornelius came to him and fell at Peter’s feet to worship him, Peter had the humility to say, “Stand up; I myself also am a man” (Acts 10:26).
-How easily he could have fallen back on his carnal prejudices and let this Gentile worship him.
+By the time Cornelius came to Peter and fell at his feet to worship him, Peter had the humility to say, “Stand up; I myself also am a man” (Acts 10:26).
+How easily he could have fallen back on his carnal thinking and let this Gentile worship him.

-Peter commanded husbands to dwell with their wives “according to knowledge” in 1 Peter 3:7.
+Peter commanded husbands to dwell with their wives “according to knowledge” (1 Peter 3:7).
 It is important, he said, for men to understand their wives—not to abuse their authority, but to give “honour unto the wife.”
 Men and women are, after all, “heirs together of the grace of life.”